Thailand extends ban on passenger flights until end-April | Malay Mail

 Thailand's tourist industry, a major employer and foreign currency earner in the country, particularly hard.

-Thailand’s economy is expected to lose 1.3 trillion baht (nearly US$40 billion), almost all of it in the tourist sector, due to the initial impact of the coronavirus pandemic, though that figure will increase if the crisis lasts beyond the second quarter, according to an estimate from the Thai Bankers’ Association.
+Thailand's economy is expected to lose 1.3 trillion baht (RM 171.4 billion), almost all of it in the tourist sector, due to the initial impact of the coronavirus pandemic, though that figure will increase if the crisis lasts beyond the second quarter, according to an estimate from the Thai Bankers' Association.

 Earlier this month, the country's interior ministry said Thailand will re-open borders in 21 provinces on Saturday to allow Thais in neighboring countries to come home, after shutting down borders in late March.